-Employees who are called for jury service during normal working hours shall be granted the necessary time off work with full pay in order that they can fulfil their public duty.
-It is expected, however, that an employee will claim for loss of earnings in order that the School can be reimbursed for this.
+Employees who are called for jury service during normal working hours shall be granted the necessary time off work in order that they can fulfil their public duty.
+It is expected, however, that an employee will claim for loss of earnings.
 Employees should follow the process detailed below when called for jury service: